Nava-11/Lead-Enrichment-agent/lead-enrichment-agent/README.md

 appear on any of the three homepages, which is why those fields are empty — the pipeline intentionally leaves fields blank rather than guessing).

-**Run `python main.py` yourself with your own `ANTHROPIC_API_KEY` before submitting** — that live run will crawl the full subpage set (about/team/contact/etc.) and populate `tokens_used`/`estimated_cost_usd` from real API usage, which this static sample doesn't include.

-## Extending

-- Swap `extractor.py`'s Anthropic call for OpenAI function-calling or a local model via `instructor` + Ollama — the schema and prompt are provider-agnostic.
-- `search_enrichment.py` is a ready-to-wire bonus module for filling in LinkedIn URLs via Tavily search when they're not on the company's own site.